This post may contain affiliate or sponsored links. Please read our disclosure policy.

-- It made my house smell SOOO good.
-Its scent was a warm-vanilla-cinnamon-pumpkin-y aroma that’s better (and more all-natural) than any fall candle that I have bought!
+- It can make your house smell SOOO good.
+Its scent is a warm-vanilla-cinnamon-pumpkin-y aroma that’s better (and more all-natural) than any fall candle that I have bought!

 - It serves 15+ people.
 It’s a great recipe for large groups.

 - I made it 2 hours before the group got there so I wasn’t scrambling to put it together as people arrived.

 - The taste rivals any coffee shop‘s pumpkin latte.
 It’s warm and sweet with a hint of pumpkin flavor.